 2. Use Freelancing Websites.

-Fiverr was founded by Micha Kaufman and Shai Wininge, and was launched in February 2010.
+Fiverr was founded by Micha Kaufman and Shai Wininge and was launched in February 2010.
 Fiverr is presently headquartered in Isreal.
 It currently hosts over 1 billion gigs and still counting; with Fiverr, you get to receive payments Via Paypal or Payoneer.

-Website – Fiverr.com
+TRY IT NOW – Fiverr.com

 Upwork is an American Freelancing platform that allows Freelancers from all over the world to connect with potential clients to pay them for their work.

 It was formerly known as Elance before it was rebranded and became Upwork.
 Upwork has over eighteen million registered freelancers and five million registered clients.
 Upwork has a similar business model to Fiverr, but most people prefer Fiverr to Upwork.

-Website – Upwork.com
+TRY IT NOW – Upwork.com

-Website – TopTal.com
+TRY IT NOW – TopTal.com

 Freelancer allows employers to post jobs for freelance members who place bids in a competitive process.
 The site also allows members to host and enter contests for which prize money is offered as a reward.

-Website – Freelancer.com
+TRY IT NOW – Freelancer.com

 Hirable is a freelance platform that connects potential candidates to employees from all over the world.

-Website – Hireable.com
+TRY IT NOW – Hireable.com

-So many online users have come to see look at FlexJobs as a scam, but in reality, it is not, and this is why FlexJobs has several membership plans to choose from.
+So many online users have come to see and look at FlexJobs as a scam, but in reality, it is not, and this is why FlexJobs has several membership plans to choose from.

 You can pay $14.95 for one month, $29.95 for three months or $49.95 for a year.

-Website – Flexjobs.com
+TRY IT NOW – Flexjobs.com

-DesignHill is hosted freelance market place for creatives in a specific niche, most of which are designers.
+DesignHill is hosted freelance marketplace for creatives in a specific niche, most of which are designers.

-DesignHill has over 150,000 designers from all over the world, just in case you need the best designers to help bootstrap your business, you can trust DesignHill to connect you with the best hands when it comes to web designers, Graphics designers, logo designers, business card design and many more.
+DesignHill has over 150,000 designers from all over the world; just in case you need the best designers to help bootstrap your business, you can trust DesignHill to connect you with the best hands when it comes to web designers, Graphics designers, logo designers, business card design and many more.

-website – DesignHill.com
+TRY IT NOW – DesignHill.com